Iowa City, Iowa: History

-John F. Rague is credited with designing the Territorial Capitol Building.
+John F. Rague is credited with designing the Iowa Old Capitol Building.
 He had previously designed the 1837 capitol of Illinois and was supervising its construction when he got the commission to design the new Iowa capitol in 1839.
 He quit the Iowa project after five months, claiming his design was not followed, but the resemblance to the Illinois capitol suggests he strongly influenced the final Iowa design.
 One surviving 1839 sketch of the proposed capital shows a radically different layout, with two domes and a central tower.
 The cornerstone of the Old Capitol Building was laid in Iowa City on July 4, 1840.
 Iowa City served as the third and last territorial capital of Iowa, and the last four territorial legislatures met at the Old Capitol Building until December 28, 1846, when Iowa was admitted into the United States as the 29th state of the union.
 Iowa City was declared the state capital of Iowa, and the government convened in the Old Capitol Building.

-1843 cemetery

 Oakland Cemetery was deeded to "the people of Iowa City" by the Iowa territorial legislature on February 13, 1843.
 The original plot was one block square, with the southwest corner at Governor and Church.
 Over the years, the cemetery has been expanded and now encompasses 40 acre.
 Oakland Cemetery is a non-perpetual care city cemetery.
 This cemetery is supported by city taxes.
 The staff is strongly committed to the maintenance and preservation of privately owned lots and accessories.

 The cemetery is the final resting place of many men and women important in the history of Iowa, of Iowa City and the University of Iowa.
 These include Robert E. Lucas, first governor of the territory (1838–41); Samuel J. Kirkwood, governor during the Civil War (1860–64), again in 1876, a U.S. senator in 1877, and subsequently secretary of the interior and U.S. minister to Spain; well-known presidents of the university, Walter A. Jessup (1915–33) and Virgil M. Hancher (1940–64); Cordelia Swan, daughter of one of the three commissioners who selected the site for Iowa City and the new territorial capitol; and Irving B. Weber (1900–1997), noted Iowa City historian.

-It is also home to the legendary monument called the "Black Angel", which is an 8.5 ft tall monument for the Feldevert family erected in 1912.
-The facts behind the Black Angel long ago gave way to myths, superstitions and legend surrounding its mysterious change in color from a golden bronze cast to an eerie black.

-1847 university founding

-Founded in 1847, today's University of Iowa offers more than 100 areas of study to 31,112 students.
-The university includes a medical school and one of the United States' largest university-owned teaching hospitals, providing patient care within 16 medical specialties.
-The University of Iowa College of Law is located there.
+The cemetery contains the 'Black Angel,' an 8.5 ft bronze monument erected in 1912 for the Feldevert family.
+The 8.5-foot bronze monument erected in 1912 for the Feldevert family darkened significantly over time due to copper oxidation, a transformation that has generated local urban legends.